0xTerry0x/go-reloaded/README.md

 ## What To Expect

 The tool will always create an output file.
 If a modifier doesn't trigger, you didn't respect a rule.
-You can read in detail here:
+You can read in detail here:[Analysis Document](docs/analysis.md)